National Family Caregivers Month: Patient Concierge Support Improves Clinical Trial Experiences

 Sales and Marketing

-For those with a rare disease, emotions of fear and uncertainty often arise when they first receive their diagnosis.
+For patients facing a rare disease diagnosis, emotions of fear and uncertainty often arise.
 Many patients will require assistance with routine daily tasks, as well as with the transportation and logistics involved in various doctor’s appointments, treatment methods, and at times, participation in a clinical trial.
 Patients reach out to family and friends who act as caregivers, offering critical emotional, medical, and physical support.
 While most pharmaceutical companies are concerned with the patient experience during treatment, few are interested in understanding the caregiver’s needs.

 The Caregiver Experience